philipturner/molecular-renderer/README.md

 ## Overview

 NanoEngineer is currently the most capable platform for designing molecular nanotechnology.
 It has an interactive UI, but also simulators that run slowly at >5000 atoms.
-This motivates the design of colorful strained shell structures (which cannot be built) [in order to minimize atom count](http://www.imm.org/research/parts/controller/).
-Several projects seek to improve on this aspect, and on the difficulty performing iterative design on crystolecules.
+This restricts the design to colorful strained shell structures [in order to minimize atom count](http://www.imm.org/research/parts/controller/).
+Several projects seek to improve on this aspect - the difficulty performing iterative design on non-strained crystolecules.

 For about a year, this project was an independent effort that began with optimizing OpenMM.
 From May to October 2023, it was slated to join forces with atomCAD.
 After extensive discussions, we realized our approaches were too different.
-Molecular Renderer grew rapidly and let people _from all major operating systems_ do exploratory engineering, with existing MD simulation methods. atomCAD evolved more slowly, due to a carefully planned internal representation that purportedly scaled to 100x more atoms.
-Developers from both projects have exchanged ideas and engaged in constructive feedback, in the past.
+Molecular Renderer grew rapidly and let people _from all major operating systems_ do exploratory engineering, with existing MD simulation methods. atomCAD evolved more slowly, due to a carefully planned internal representation that supposedly scales to 100x more atoms.
+Developers from both projects have exchanged ideas and engaged in constructive feedback.

 Most projects (Atomic Machines, CBN Nano Technologies) are closed-source.
 Until recently, the only OSS that aspiring engineers could rely on was NanoEngineer, which went unmaintained in 2008.
 This code base is following a modern [vision](https://github.com/atomCAD/atomCAD/wiki) that: